xh3210578/bee-docs/docs/working-with-bee/configuration.md

 They are the cryptographic proof of your network identity and cannot be recovered.
 :::

-#### --db-capacity

-*default* `5000000`

-Chunk database capacity in chunks.
-A chunk is 4096 bytes in size, so the total database capacity in kb can be estimated as `db-capacity * 4096`.
-The default 5,000,000 chunks is therefore approximately 20.5gb.
-We recommend a minimum of 2.5gb capacity for a node to be able to effectively function in the network.
-Light nodes that do not participate in storing may be able to specify less.

 *The below four options expose low-level configurations for [LevelDB](https://pkg.go.dev/github.com/syndtr/goleveldb@v1.0.0/leveldb/opt#Options) method [Openfile](https://pkg.go.dev/github.com/syndtr/goleveldb@v1.0.0/leveldb#OpenFile).
 Please let us know how you get on with tweaking these settings on your hardware in the `#swarm-infrastructure` channel on our [Discord server](https://discord.gg/wdghaQsGq5)*